saurabhgithb/RFP-System/README.md

 - **Vendor Approval**: Email notification when the vendor's account is approved.
 - **RFP Creation**: Email to vendors when a new RFP is issued.
 - **Quote Submission**: Email to admin when a vendor submits a quote.

+### Improvements

+- Directory structure could be improved.
+- Url could be more structured.
+- Admin pages can reside in admin folder and vendor pages can reside in vendor folder and auth pages in auth folder.

 ### Contact